-Indicators should be validated in a similar format across all case study sites in a participatory process, e.g. as part of a Living Lab session or in a separate meeting.
-The validation process should start after participants and stakeholders have collected first experiences with the Living Labs (e.g. after around three longer sessions or around one year with a series of meetings and sessions).
+Indicators should be validated in a similar format across all case study sites in a participatory process, e.g., as part of a Living Lab session or in a separate meeting.
+The validation process should start after participants and stakeholders have collected experiences with the Living Labs.
 An entry point into such a discussion could be the question "What would make our Living Lab a successful experience?"
 In this way, additional indicators can be identified that are considered meaningful to the local case sites for their future M&E process.
-Guidance and suggested formats for such reflections will be elaborated with the sites and in an iterative way.

-At the same time or in a further step, the given indicators from table 15 and potential new ones formulated by the different sites, Living Lab processes and stakeholders need to be further specified and values or target set for both the given and newly selected site-specific indicators.
+At the same time or in a further step, the given indicators from table 15 and potential new ones formulated by the different sites, Living Lab processes and stakeholders need to be further specified and values or targets set for both the given and newly selected site-specific indicators.

-Validation, selection of additional indicators and definitions of target values will demand similar overall Living Lab workshop elements and/or interviews formats with Living Lab participants at the different case study sites to ensure similar standards, comparability of similar processes and to draw lessons learned from a more general perspective.
+Validation, selection of additional indicators and definitions of target values will demand similar overall Living Lab workshop elements and/or interviews formats with Living Lab participants at the different case study sites to ensure similar standards, comparability of similar processes and to draw general lessons learned.
 Therefore, these tasks will be completed in collaboration with the different site owners and facilitators, WP2 as coordination of both the concept and demonstrator cases, WP3 to provide guidance and support and the sites being in charge of the data collection.

-8 Further outlook and remarks on SARS-CoV-2 outbreak
+8 Final remarks - Coping with the SARS-CoV-2 outbreak

-The series of deliverables D3.3 Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience (Version 1) and D3.4 (Version 2) has been prepared mainly to support the quality management of the Living Labs' co-design processes.
-For this purpose, the local facilitator teams of demonstrator and concept case sites will be supported with guidance to monitor, evaluate, manage and steer their Living Lab processes incorporating their feedback and first experiences made in an iterative way.
+This deliverable D3.6 is the final one in a series of deliverables on Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience (Version 1-3).
+It further elaborates previous deliverables to support the quality management of the Living Labs' co-design processes.
+It aims to support local facilitator teams of demonstrator and concept case sites by providing guidance to monitor, evaluate, manage and steer their Living Lab processes, incorporating their feedback and first experiences made in an iterative way.